 Who should I contact if I have specific questions about technology?

-This transition has been very stressful.
-Am I still able to use campus resources from my home?
+This semester has been very stressful.
+Am I able to use campus resources from my home?

 If you are experiencing a psychological emergency, please call the 24-hour Crisis Line at 217.359.4141 or 911.

 The Counseling Center has additional COVID-19 resources available.

 Where can I find a list of campus resources that may be helpful?

 Visit the COVID-19 resource page from Student Affairs for available campus support services.

 My financial situation has been greatly impacted by COVID-19 events.
 Are there any financial resources I should consider?